edgelesssys/reproducible-mkosi/README.md

 tools and build bit-by-bit reproducible OS images.

-## History of getting and keeping this reproducible
+### History of getting and keeping this reproducible

+Hours of debugging went into making this fully reproducible, and there are still things left to do, especially regarding the handling of packages pulled in by the package manger of the target distro.
+In the following, we list some work we did upstream that explicitly fix reproducibility issues.

 - [**systemd/mkosi** propagate SOURCE_DATE_EPOCH when calling systemd-repart](https://github.com/systemd/mkosi/pull/1834)
 - [**systemd/mkosi** add config setting seed to set systemd-repart --seed](https://github.com/systemd/mkosi/pull/1837)